martinezynwa/spotifyNewReleases/README.md

   - [x] edit button and backend functionality
 - [x] check every artist's lately(using specific date) released music
 - [x] add the songs into the previously selected playlist
+### 0.12
+- [x] create context and reducers for groups
+- [x] transfer group creation into the context
+- [x] delete group
+- [x] deleting group automatically removes artist from it as well
 ### TBD
-- [ ]

 # ARTISTS PAGE
 ### 0.11
 - [x] get followed artists
+### 0.12
+- [x] fix after artist removal, clicking one more time on remove crashes the backend
-- [ ] add option to unfollow(from Spotify)
+- [x] add option to unfollow(from Spotify)
+  - [x] backend/frontend services
-  - [ ] unfollowing means automatically removing artists from database as well
+  - [x] unfollowing means automatically removing artists from database as well
-- [ ] fix situation, after artist removal, clicking one more time on remove crashes the backend
+- [x] validateDOMNesting(...): <div> cannot appear as a child of <select>.
+- [x] refactoring of group selection process
+- [x] create context and reducers for artists manipulation
+- [x] transfer artist manipulation into the context
 ### TBD
-- [ ]

 # RELEASES PAGE